 Action Details Responsibility 3.1 If required, escalate to external mediator for review.
 If the complainant is dissatisfied with the outcome of their appeal, they may make a written request to DIC that they wish the matter be dealt with through an external dispute resolution process.
 The external process is facilitated by the Commonwealth Ombudsman.
-Complainant 3.2 Report to DIC Manager a) The mediator will report to DIC's Manager or nominee, the outcome of the mediation, including any recommendations, asap External mediator. b) DIC agrees to be bound by the independent mediator's recommendations and the Manager, or nominee, will ensure that any recommendations made are implemented within thirty days of receipt of the mediator's report.
+Complainant 3.2 Report to DIC Manager a) The mediator will report to DIC's Manager or nominee, the outcome of the mediation, including any recommendations, asap b) DIC agrees to be bound by the independent mediator's recommendations and the Manager, or nominee, will ensure that any recommendations made are implemented within thirty External mediator.